vess-dev/vess-dev.github.io/_posts/2021-07-3-moral-meat-eating.md

 I'm not going to try and proselytize to you- but this article may come across as holier-than-thou or irritating to you.
 The reason it may seem like preaching is I'm trying very hard to make a very specific emotional point.
 I'm not trying to preach <em>at</em> you, I'm trying to convince you of <em>an emotionally charged idea.</em>

 In this essay, like many of the others written and yet to come- I'm simply putting down the process at which I arrived to my currently held opinions.
 Nothing more, nothing less.
 So by the end of this- if you're still reading, feel free to disagree with me- but this is why <em>I</em> believe what <em><strong>I</strong></em> believe.
-And to be frank I could care less about why <em>you</em> believe what <em><strong>you</strong></em> believe.
-Because generally <em><strong>you</strong></em> believe a lot of things you've never gone out of your way to intentionally research, back up, and/or justify.
-No offense...
+And to be frank I could care less about what <em>others</em> generally believe.
+Because generally others believe a lot of things they've never gone out of their way to intentionally research, back up, and/or justify.

 To explain that remark, let's talk about <a href="https://en.wikipedia.org/wiki/Social_intuitionism">moral dumbfounding.</a> Moral dumbfounding is the idea that a lot of our moral positions in society are reached by the majority of people merely by a form of social osmosis.
 You share moral positions with your family, friends, or coworkers, simply because it's "right", it's easy to do so, it helps you work with others, and you've never really \*had\* to put critical thought towards it.
 For a quick example let's take one of the "harder" ethical topics for people to wrap their head around, and turn it into a back and forth discussion to highlight when and where the <strong>dumbfounding</strong> happens.